csinva/csinva.github.io/_notes/math/linear_algebra.md

 ## notation

-- $x \preceq y​$ - these are vectors and x is less than y elementwise
+- $x \preceq y$ - these are vectors and x is less than y elementwise
 - $X \preceq Y$ - matrices, $Y-X$ is PSD
   - $v^TXv \leq v^TYv \:\: \forall v$